 2. Asset Security

-Depending on the country of operation, the security of company assets is critical.
+Depending on the country of operation, you should assess how safe is IT outsourcing.
 In essence, this is far more complex than occasional burglary.
 Outsourced workers privy to relevant information could be vulnerable to external influences.
 These are either competitors or even hostile world powers, seeking sensitive materials.

 3. Government, Policy, & Politics